 Carl stared after her, lost in his own musings.
 He had complete confidence that they had found the ideal person.

-"That was easier than I expected."
-Jerry broke into his thoughts.
+"That was easier than I expected," Jerry broke into his thoughts.
 "I wasn't sure you'd find what you were looking for.
 Considering...everything."

-"She's perfect."
-Carl agreed.
+"She's perfect," Carl agreed.

 "I sure hope this works out for you.
 Better than the last tour anyway."

 "What makes you so sure she won't run off with one of them and end up in the tabloids?"
 Jerry attempted to joke.
-"She is awfully pretty."

-"She's got a brain."
-Carl responded.
+"She's got a brain," Carl responded.
 "Besides, she didn't even ask what band she's working for.
-Not once."
-He took a breath and picked up his bag.
-"Whatever she's looking for, it isn't fame and drama."
+Not once," He took a breath and picked up his bag, "Whatever she's looking for, it isn't fame and drama."

-"Hey, beautiful."
-A tall man with wide shoulders and long, messy blonde hair pulled back into a ponytail greeted Lenny.
+"Hey, beautiful," an attractive man with sculpted shoulders and long, dirty blonde hair pulled back into a low ponytail greeted Lenny.
 She smiled politely as he sat down next to her.
-He must have been about twenty-five or twenty-six.
-His ratty blue jeans and worn chuck taylor's told her that he wasn't worried about appearances.
-"How did I get a seat next to you?"
-He asked her flirtatiously, his pale blue eyes sparkling with mischief.
+He must have been in his late twenties.
+His ratty blue jeans and worn, Chuck Taylor's seemed out of place in the first class seating but Lenny didn't mind.